Sham’: 200 groups criticise UK government consultation on refugee policy

 Tim Naor Hilton, chief executive at Refugee Action, said: “This consultation is an attempt to gift wrap the ugliest attack on the asylum system in a generation.
 The government must scrap its proposed changes to refugee policy and work properly with stakeholders to create a system that is fair, effective and compassionate.”

 Chai Patel, legal policy director at the Joint Council for the Welfare of Immigrants, said: “The government is proposing radical and dangerous changes to the UK’s refugee protection system, which need serious consideration.
-[The consultation] is a sham intended to mislead parliament into believing there is merit to plans which will deny safety to people fleeing war and persecution.”

 Home Office minister Chris Philp said: “With each day that passes, more vulnerable people are falling prey to organised crime gangs and risk dying in the back of lorries and at sea.